Fluid-Dynamics-Group/distribute/docs/src/capabilities.md

 # Capabilities

-Since capabilities are decided by the administrator for your `distribtue` cluster, the capabilities for your cluster are cluster-specific.
+Since capabilities are decided by the administrator for your `distribute` cluster, capabilities are cluster-specific.

 One recommendation made to administrators, though, is that the capabilities `apptainer` and `gpu` are included to denote access to an `apptainer` binary on the system and the system containing a NVIDIA gpu, respectively.